Timeline of HIV/AIDS: 1980s

-January – Françoise Barré-Sinoussi, at the Pasteur Institute in Paris, isolates a retrovirus that kills T-cells from the lymph system of a gay AIDS patient.
+January – Françoise Barré-Sinoussi, at the Pasteur Institute in Paris, isolates a retrovirus that kills T-cells from the lymphatic system of a gay AIDS patient.
 In the following months, she would find additional cases in gay men and people with hemophilia.
 This retrovirus would be called by several names, including LAV and HTLV-III before being named HIV in 1986.

 March – United States Public Health Service (PHS or USPHS) issues donor screening guidelines, stating AIDS high-risk groups should not donate blood/plasma products.